pingswept/nyt-crossword-printer/README.md

 1. Go to `https://www.nytimes.com/crosswords/archive/daily`while logged in.
 2. A "Crossword Batch Fetcher" panel should appear in the top-right.
-4. Click **Fetch & Download** — the file downloads through your browser like any other download.
+3. Click **Fetch & Download**.
+A PDF of the crosswords will download through your browser like any other download.

+## Irritating bugs

+1. The date range for the crosswords to print is specified by the end date of the range.
+This is insane.
+Or maybe it's just a date during the week you specified?
+Honestly, this code is probably spaghetti, but it at least sort of works for me.